matthew-puku/monster-smash/README.md

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/1.%20welcome_screen.png)

 The user will be prompted to select a `move` to apply to the opponent.
-Both the user and computer players have a choice of four moves to play in each turn.
+Both the user and computer players have a choice of moves to play each turn.

 Each user/computer has the following
-- `@moves` a series of moves
+- `HP`, which causes defeat if it falls below 0
-- `dodge` attribute that will enable opponent's move to miss and not deplete their `@current_HP`
+- `dodge`, attribute that makes opponent's moves miss and have no effect
+- `moves`, a list of moves available to use

 Each move has the following
-- `speed` score that is compared against the opponent's.
-Whoever's `speed` score is higher will play the `move` first.
+- `speed` score that is compared against the opponent's move.
+Whichever move has the higher `speed` score is will go first, sometimes ending the battle before the opponent can act.
-- `damage` score that can deplete the opponent's `@current_HP`
-- `accuracy` score that will enable the `damage` to deplete the opponent's `@current_HP`
+- `accuracy` score that is combined with a random element and compared against a dodge score (usually the opponent's) to determine whether the move has any effect
+- `damage` score that determines how much `HP` the opponent loses when the attack hits
-- For the special **Leeching_bite** move, there is a `lifesteal_factor` which not only deals a damage score on the opponent's `@current_HP` but also increases the player's own `@current_HP` proportionate to the damage dealt.
+- For the special **Leeching_bite** move, there is a `lifesteal_factor` which determines how much of the damage dealt by the move heals the user.

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/step1.png)

-And with each selected `move`, each player's health score `@current_HP` will deplete by a specific damage count.
+Frank selects a move...

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/step2.png)

+...and deals damage

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/%20step%203.png)

-In the case of a draw where both user and computer selects the exact same `move`, a speed advantage score will decide which move will deal a greater damage to `@current_HP`.
+If the user and computer choose moves with the same speed, a tiebreak constant ensures the user goes first.

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/step%204.png)